Android-Academy-Global/fundamentals-2020-homework/workshop/workshop2.md

 - Create empty  `MoviesListViewModelTest` (maybe you will need to remove some unnecesary code)
 - Also create `Rule` (use already created `viewModelTestingRules()`) for running code in single thread

+- If you have some troubles with these steps, refer to images from Workshop 1

 ```kotlin
 class MoviesListViewModelTest {